Lava lamp: Operation

 A classic lava lamp contains a standard incandescent or halogen lamp which heats a tall (often tapered) glass bottle.
 A formula from a 1968 US patent consisted of water and a transparent, translucent, or opaque mix of mineral oil, paraffin wax, and carbon tetrachloride.
 The clear water or mineral oil can optionally be coloured with translucent dyes.

 Common wax has a density much lower than water and floats at any temperature.
-Carbon tetrachloride is denser than water (also nonflammable and miscible with wax) and can be added to increase the wax density at room temperature.
-When heated, the wax expands, becomes less dense, and rises; as it cools, its density increases and it sinks.
+Carbon tetrachloride is about 60% denser than water (also nonflammable and miscible with wax) and can be added to increase the wax density at room temperature.
+When heated, the wax expands, becomes less dense, and rises.
 The wax also becomes fluid, causing blobs to ascend to the top of the lamp.
+As it cools, its density increases and it sinks.
 A metallic wire coil in the bottle's base breaks the cooled blobs' surface tension, allowing them to merge and repeat the cycle.